ArduPilot/ardupilot_wiki/dev/source/docs/ros-aruco-detection.rst

     cd ~/catkin_ws
     catkin_make

-On PC you also have to run a GCS of your choice to configure the quadcopter, see telemetry data, see mavlink inspector, set flight modes and give commands.
+On PC you also have to run a GCS of your choice to configure the quadcopter, see telemetry data, see MAVLink inspector, set flight modes and give commands.
 All of this things can be done also via ROS messages and services but in this way could be easier.

 Starting all ROS node
 =====================